 Diners Club Bulgaria AD is a joint stock company incorporated in November 1996, its main business activity being the issuance of Diners Club credit cards and processing of payments with them.
 In 2005, First Investment Bank acquired 80% of the company's capital.
 In 2010, Diners Club Bulgaria was licensed by the Bulgarian National Bank as a payment institution to perform payment transactions using payment cards, as well as to issue and accept payments with payment instruments.
+In July 2019, the license was extended to include the payment services under Art.
+4, item 3, letter "c" of the Law on Payment Services and Payment Systems (LPSPS): execution of credit transfers, including standing orders.

 Over the years, Diners Club Bulgaria AD has consistently worked towards increasing the penetration of the Diners Club brand in the local market by offering new services for cardholders, and expanding the network of POS terminals accepting payments with Diners Club cards.
-The company has partnerships signed with a number of financial institutions in Bulgaria, thus creating an opportunity for constant increase in the locations for carrying out payments with Diners Club cards.
-In 2018, the company continued to promote contactless payments, and started to gradually re-issue the cards Diners Club Classic, Diners Club First Lady Pink and Diners Club First Lady Red with function for contactless payments.
-In this regard, the company has an application developed for contactless payment on POS terminals Ingenico and Verifone.
-During the period, Diners Club Bulgaria successfully started a new integrated system for secure payments on the internet "ProtectBuy" (3D secure internet payments) for cardholders and merchants.
+The company has partnerships signed with a number of financial institutions in Bulgaria, thus facilitating the constant increase of locations for carrying out payments with Diners Club cards.
+In order to stimulate payments and issuance of new Diners Club cards, in 2019 various promotional campaigns were carried out, including with retail chains and outlets.

+In 2019, the company continued its efforts towards promoting contactless payments.
+Wristbands with inbuilt contactless microcards were developed and marketed.
+Over the period, Diners Club Bulgaria further developed its integrated system for secure online payments "ProtectBuy" (3D secure internet payments) for cardholders and merchants, in accordance with the regulatory requirements and security standards for conducting transactions in an online environment.